DaveMielke/NBP/b2g/doc/UserInterface/PhysicalDescription/main.rst

   :align: right
   :alt: [a picture of the bottom]

+All refreshable braille displays are fragile.
+Don't ever put the |product name|, upside down, onto a hard surface.
+If you need to turn it over,
+e.g. either to press `The Reset Button`_ or to open `The Removable Cover`_, then first place the |product name| onto a protective, cushion-like surface.

+There are six rubber foot pads on the bottom - one at each of the four corners, one in the middle near the front, and one in the middle near the back.

-The camera's lens is the small circle on the bottom that's about 2cm (3/4 of an inch) in from the middle of the right side.
-The rectangular window that's just a little further in is where the flash LEDs are.
+The camera's lens is within the small, raised circle on the bottom that's about 2cm (3/4 of an inch) in from the middle of the right side.
+The sunken, rectangular window that's a little further in is where the flash LEDs are.

 The Reset Button
 ~~~~~~~~~~~~~~~~